Opposite Antipodal Fundamental Solution of Laplace's Equation in Hyperspherical Geometry: An opposite antipodal Green's function on the hypersphere

-then $\mcg^d$ is a fundamental solution for $-\Delta$ in Euclidean space $\R^d$, where $\Delta$ is the Laplace operator in $\R^d$.
-Note that most authors only present the above theorem for the case $d\ge 2$ but it is easily-verif\/ied to also be valid for the case $d=1$ as well.
+then $\mcg^d$ is a fundamental solution for $-\Delta$ in Euclidean space $\R^d$, where $-\Delta$ is the positive Laplace operator on $\R^d$.
+Note that most authors only present the above theorem for the case $d\ge 2$ but it is easily-verified to also be valid for the case $d=1$ as well.

 The hypersphere $\Si_R^d$, being a manifold, must behave locally like Euclidean space $\R^d$.
-Therefore for small $\theta$ we have $e^\theta\simeq 1+\theta$ and $e^{-\theta}\simeq 1-\theta$ and in that limiting regime
+Therefore for small $\theta$ we have ${\rm e}^\theta\simeq 1+\theta$ and ${\rm e}^{-\theta}\simeq 1-\theta$ and in that limiting regime

 which has exactly the same singularity as a Euclidean fundamental solution.
-Therefore the proportionality constant $c_0$ is obtained by matching locally to a Euclidean fundamental solution
+Therefore the proportionality constant $c_0$ is obtained by matching locally to a Euclidean fundamental solution{\samepage

-in a small neighborhood of the singularity at $\bfx=\bfxp,$ as the curvature vanishes, i.e., $R\to\infty$.
+in a small neighborhood of the singularity at $\bfx=\bfxp,$ as the curvature vanishes, i.e., $R\to\infty$.}

-We have shown how to compute a fundamental solution of the Laplace--Beltrami operator on the hypersphere in terms of an improper integral~(\ref{In}).
-We would now like to express this integral in terms of well-known special functions.
-A fundamental solution $\mcI_d$ can be computed using elementary methods through its def\/inition (\ref{In}).
-In $d=2$ we have
+We have shown how to compute an opposite antipodal fundamental solution of the Laplace--Beltrami operator on the hypersphere in terms of an improper integral~(\ref{In}).
+We now prove several equivalent finite summation expressions for $\mcI_d(\theta)$.
+We wish to compute the antiderivative $\mathfrak{I}_m\colon (0,\pi)\to\R$, which is defined to within a constant in~$x$ as